About the Inventory Expert Service (IES)

 Processing Your Request

-- Complete Part I, Section B (pages 4-6) and Part II, Section A (page 8, if applicable) of the EPA PMN form, and submit these pages and the Inventory Expert Service Order Form to the CAS Inventory Expert Service for processing.
+- Complete Part I, Section B (pages 4-6) and Part II, Section A (page 8, if applicable) of the EPA PMN form, and submit these pages (preferred) or the equivalent information and the Inventory Expert Service Order Form to the CAS Inventory Expert Service for processing.

 Within 10 working days, CAS will return to you a CA Index Name and a CAS Registry Number (if appropriate) for each substance included in the request.